ElvenTools/elven-tools-website/src/docs/jump-start.md

  › .png
 ✔ Provide amount of tokens in collection:
  … 10000
-✔ Provide the seling price (ex.
+✔ Provide the selling price (ex.
 0.5 for 0.5 EGLD):
  … 0.01
 ✔ Total tokens limit per one address per whole collection:
  … 6